kammce/exception_research/README.md

 #### ❓ Caveats

-If the device you are working with has very little flash, below 16kB, then result return types can be a decent alternative.
+If the device you are working with has flash below 32kB, then result return types can be a decent alternative.
 Although, in such situations where error handling will be sparse, it may also be a good idea to simply save error information to a region of RAM that will persist and terminate/reset the